isabella232/document-services.en/help/usecases/HRAgreementWorkflowsJava.md

 When generating the contract, you can also merge the dynamic, person-specific data with fixed contract terms.
 To do so, follow the [Create a PDF from static HTML](https://opensource.adobe.com/pdftools-sdk-docs/release/latest/howtos.html#create-a-pdf-from-dynamic-html) example.
 Alternatively, you can [merge two PDFs](https://opensource.adobe.com/pdftools-sdk-docs/release/latest/howtos.html#create-a-pdf-from-static-html).

-## Presenting the PDF File for Download
+## Presenting the PDF File for download

 We can now present the link to the generated PDF for the user to download.
 To do so, we first create the contract-actions.html file (see resources/templates contract-actions.html of the companion code):